kailash-manasarovar/statement/docs/timeline/2025/july.md

 - On my last day of service to Mary, I have a really big headache which feels like it is going to become a migraine and is effecting my eyes and vision.
 - I have to come back to my room and skip the afternoon service.
 - Curiously, this is right after a [very bizarre meeting with a member of the British hospitalite](#more-transvestites-at-lourdes).
-- The following day, I feel a little better, but after about an hour in the car, I can feel both kidneys are screaming just like they did when I was sitting peacefully in my apartment in Dénia around lunchtimes.
+- The following day, I feel a little better, but after about an hour in the car on my way to Cauterets, I can feel both kidneys are screaming just like they did when I was sitting peacefully in my apartment in Dénia around lunchtimes.
 - The next day, my kidneys are still aching, my eyes are blurry, and my vision is extremely poor.
 - I can hardly look at bright lights, including a clear sky.
-- And that [private symptom Ana Girbes had such fun jeering at](../2024/january.md#ana-and-ana-and-paqui) has returned.
+- And that [private symptom Ana Girbes had such fun jeering at](../2024/january.md#ana-and-ana-and-paqui) has returned - frequent urination and dribbling - actually I believe this symptom is mostly due to repeated rape.
 - They certainly got me, yet again.
 - Toiletries, toothpaste, moisturizer?
 Who knows.
 - Perhaps they even got into the car where I was keeping water and food.